 - At least one external member

-The internal review committee is supported by the RSOAG which assesses and advises on the institutional and operational requirements of each proposal.
+The IRCC is supported by the RSOAG which assesses and advises on the institutional and operational requirements of each proposal.
 Additionally, the deans are invited to provide input on how each proposal reflects the research and academic objectives of their faculty.

-The group provides advice and support during the development of proposals.
+The IRCC and RSOAG provide advice and support during the development of proposals.
 Important elements considered during the internal proposal review include the strategic fit with institutional priorities and the Strategic Research Plan, enhancement of current capacity (leveraging of previous investments), sustainability and management, budget, and implementation timelines.

 Director, Institutional Programs